 10 Books to Keep Kids Entertained

 Looking for the next book to keep your kids entertained?
 Look no further than these great titles.
-Although you can't go very far this month, if you’ve got little ones, you’ll want to keep them busy.
-With that in mind, we've partnered with Children’s Books Ireland to put together a list of ten beautiful books that are sure to delight babies, toddlers and teens.
+We've partnered with Children’s Books Ireland to put together a list of ten beautiful books that are sure to delight babies, toddlers and teens.
 Read on for the CBI team’s reviews.

 1. While We Can’t Hug : Eoin McLaughlin illustrated by Polly Dunbar